Civil Engineering Program Educational Objectives and Student Outcomes

 The civil engineering program will serve Connecticut and the nation by providing a quality engineering education that enables students to enter a profession that can improve the civil infrastructure, and economic welfare.
 Our civil engineering program will maintain a strong emphasis on undergraduate education with the goal that our program will be recognized for quality instruction in civil engineering analysis and design.
 An important emphasis of the civil engineering program is preparation of students for professional engineering licensure and practice, and we expect that most of our students will pursue this objective following graduation.

 Civil Engineering Program Educational Objectives

 ("Program educational objectives are broad statements that describe the career and professional accomplishments that the program is preparing the graduates to achieve" [Ref: EAC of ABET].
 Program learning outcomes pave the way to the attainment of program objectives.
-Therefore, the Civil Engineering learning outcomes have been crossreferenced to the program educational objectives.
+Therefore, the Civil Engineering student outcomes have been crossreferenced to the program educational objectives.
 The I.a through I.k references EAC of ABET Criterion 3.
-The “II.a through II.f learning outcomes are based on the EAC of ABET “Program Criteria for Civil Engineering and Similarly Named Engineering Programs.”)
+The “II.a through II.f student outcomes are based on the EAC of ABET “Program Criteria for Civil Engineering and Similarly Named Engineering Programs.”)

 Guided by the Mission of the University, the Civil Engineering program is committed to preparing students who will be thoughtful, responsible, and successful citizens.
 Within three to five years of graduation, the program expects that Civil Engineering graduates will have: